enziop/mixamo_converter/README.md

 ### Options: [Use Vertical] [On Ground]
 it will behave as follows in Unreal Engine 4
+Only rotation along the Up Axis is transfered to the root
 ##### Both Enabled (recommended):
 A Root bone which stays on ground except for cases when the Hip moves higher than its restpose location
 ##### Only [Use Vertical] Enabled: